chungvle/polymer-compo/README.md

     contain other compositions.
   - <b>Relay</b>: a relay is used to connect an event to another.

-To compose a new application using PolymerCompo:
+To compose a new application using Polymer-compo:
   1. define an <b>application shell</b>: this is the main body of the application; it defines the containers for the views which are provided by the components.
   2. define a <b>composition</b> which includes the states, events and transitions.
 These elements capture